-DigitalDonne constitutes volume 1 of The Variorum Edition of the Poetry of John Donne (8 vols. in 11 parts, Indiana UP, 1995-), a collaborative edition drawing on the labors of over 30 scholars from the United States and abroad.
-The project was organized in 1980 and has enjoyed support from the National Endowment for the Humanities since 1986.
+DigitalDonne constitutes volume 1 of The Variorum Edition of the Poetry of John Donne (8 vols. in 11 parts, Indiana UP, 1995-2022), a collaborative edition drawing on the labors of over 30 scholars from the United States and abroad.
+The project was organized in 1980 and enjoyed support from the National Endowment for the Humanities from 1986 through to its completion in 2022.

 The edition’s primary aim is two-fold: to produce a newly edited critical text based on exhaustive analysis of all known manuscript and significant print sources of Donne’s poetry; to present a complete digest of critical and scholarly commentary on the poetry from Donne’s time to the present.
 Under the general editorship of Gary A. Stringer, Volumes 6 (The Anniversaries and the Epicedes and Obsequies) and 8 (The Epigrams, Epithalamions, Epitaphs, Inscriptions, and Miscellaneous Poems) were published in 1995; volume 2 (The Elegies) in September of 2000; volume 7, part 1 (The Holy Sonnets) in November of 2005; volume 1 (DigitalDonne) in the fall of 2010; volume 3 (The Satyres) in December of 2016; and volume 4, part 1 (The Songs and Sonnets: Topical and General Commentary) in November of 2017.
-Under the general editorship of Jeffrey S. Johnson, The Verse Letters (vol. 5) was published in June of 2019 and the remaining Divine Poems (vol. 7.2) in January of 2021.
-Two remaining parts of the Songs and Sonnets (vols.
-4.2 and 4.3) are forthcoming in 2021.
+Under the general editorship of Jeffrey S. Johnson, volume 5 (The Verse Letters) was published in June of 2019 and the remaining Divine Poems (vol. 7.2) in January of 2021.
+Containing texts of and commentary on the individual poems, the two remaining parts of the Songs and Sonnets (vols.
+4.2 and 4.3) appeared, respectively, in November of 2021 and June of 2022.

 Through the hyperlinks at the top of this page, this website provides information about the edition’s history, materials, procedures, and personnel, as well as access to a substantial arsenal of Scholarly Tools and Resources for the further study of Donne (in particular) and other Renaissance writers.
 Included are first-line indexes of major editions and manuscripts; a comprehensive Excel data base base listing headings, first lines, and bibliographical details of all appearances of Donne poems in seventeenth-century artifacts; an archive of downloadable transcriptions of source texts; collation and transcription software; various cross-reference and finding lists; a gallery of manuscript images exhibiting the hands of 195 seventeenth-century scribes who copied one or more Donne poems; and a comprehensive electronic concordance to Donne’s poems.
 With the permission of the University of Missouri Press and Duquesne University Press, we also here present PDF versions of the first three of John R. Roberts’s annotated bibliographies of modern Donne criticism (which cover the years 1912 to 1995); and—as an original online publication—we here present the fourth volume in Roberts’s series, John Donne: An Annotated Bibliography of Modern Criticism 1996–2012.